BryanChan777/algorithm/README.md

-# algorithm
+# Algorithms
-Algorithm Problems I solved... as a hobby
+I solved these algorithm problems as a hobby.

-# Hiring!
+# We are hiring!
-We are hiring!
-If you're in Shanghai, or you're a strong code who is fluent in Node.js/JS/Pug and is looking for a job/internship, please shot me an email!
+If you're in Shanghai or a strong coder fluent in Node.js/JS/Pug, shoot us an email!
+We're providing jobs and internships.

 xieke at caowutech dot com